nachocaru/xaprb.com/content/blog/2008-04-10-sessions-i-want-to-see-at-the-mysql-conference.md

 title: Sessions I want to see at the MySQL Conference
 date: "2008-04-10"
 permalink: /2008/04/10/sessions-i-want-to-see-at-the-mysql-conference/
-description:
-  - >
-    Rules, tips and tricks, and session suggestions for getting the most out of the conference.
-categories:
-  - SQL
-tags:
-  - Beat Vontobel
-  - MySQL
-  - mysqluc2008
 ---
 This year's conference has a great lineup.
 As usual, with 8 sessions concurrently, it's impossible to pick which ones I want to see.
 However, I did learn a few things from last year's conference, which I think will help me get more out of it this time.